truonjan000/My-Portfolio/README.md

 [Code 2]()

 _Above is a picture of the more complex bar graph.
-Under is the code that can run the bar graph shown._
+Under, is the code that can run the bar graph shown._

 I think that the skills that got from completing this task will really help me in my future projects.
 I thought it was really cool to know that I made a sort of "animated" graph.
 However, the worst part of this was, it took a lot of tries.
 Mostly when coding, you'll almost never get on the first try.
 There will always be some type of error.
 The hard thing is, it could be the smallest things that you didn't think you would mess up on.
 For example, misspelling something, putting the semicolon in the wrong place, or even having excess parenthesis, quotations, or brackets.
 This semester was the first time I didn't rely on someone else to code.
 I remember in Computer Science I, I would need a lot of help from a partner to code with python.
 Especially when we watched videos together, because they were hard to grasp on our own.
 However, this semester, I was able to watch the videos on my own and code by myself, and even helped my partner out.
 I think that was a big accomplishment.